bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-eclipse-attacks-and-how-to-stop-them.md

 Great.
 So, let's talk more about Eclipses.
-Yes.
 For this entire episode.

-Provoost: 00:00:52

-That's right.

-Van Wirdum: 00:00:52

 We're actually going to do something slightly...
 This is the first time we're doing this, I guess, right?
 We're going to discuss a white paper, a paper.

 Provoost: 00:01:01

-Yeah, we're going to discuss a paper about eclipse attacks

-Van Wirdum: 00:01:03

-yes and the paper

-Provoost: 00:01:04

-come up with a better pun so

-Van Wirdum: 00:01:06

-that's all you got from us it's the paper eclipse attacks on bitcoins peer-to-peer network by Ethan Hellman, Allison Kandler, Aviv Zohar and Sharon Goldberg from Boston University and Hebrew University, MSR Israel.
+Yeah, we're going to discuss a paper about eclipse attacks yes and the paper come up with a better pun so that's all you got from us it's the paper eclipse attacks on bitcoins peer-to-peer network by Ethan Hellman, Allison Kandler, Aviv Zohar and Sharon Goldberg from Boston University and Hebrew University, MSR Israel.

-Provoost: 00:01:24

 That's right and it was published in 2015.

 Van Wirdum: 00:01:26